networknext/next/docs/glossary_of_common_terms.md

 * **Redis** - _Redis is an open source in-memory database that is used internally by the Network Next backend for inter-service communication, and especially by the portal to store and query data about sessions, servers, and so on._

-* **Redis Cluster** - _When a single Redis database instance is not sufficient in terms of memory, throughput on CPU, you can split up your data across a Redis Cluster and scale horizontally.
+* **Redis Cluster** - _When a single Redis database instance is not sufficient in terms of memory, throughput or CPU, you can split up your data across a Redis Cluster and scale horizontally.
 Staging and Production environments in Network Next use Redis cluster so they are able to scale to 10 million CCU._

 * **Relay** - _A linux machine running the Network Next relay software.
 It acts as a software router for packets sent between the client and server, when a session is accelerated by Network Next._